What is Melanoma?

 - How will treatment affect my quality of life?

-- What side effects of treatment should I expect?
+- What types of side effects might I have?

-- What other resources are available to learn more about my disease and treatment options?
+- What can I read to learn more about my treatment options?

 Talk to Your Doctor About Clinical Trials